leomeyer/OpenHAT/openhatd/docs/ports/logic_port.md

 Fixed value `Logic`.

 ### InputPorts
 Required.
-A space-separated list of IDs of Digital ports whose Line values should be considered as inputs.
+A [port list specification](../concepts.md#port_lists) for Digital ports whose Line values should be considered as inputs.

 ### Function
 Optional.
 One of `OR` (default), `AND`, `XOR`, `ATLEAST`, `ATMOST`, or `EXACTLY`.
 The keywords `ATLEAST`, `ATMOST` and `EXACTLY` are expected to be followed by a blank and a positive integer number parameter.